-There are two good ferry routes to get to the Olympic Peninsula’s little Victorian port city: Seattle-Bainbridge Island, or Edmonds-Kingston.
-Both have similar cycling distance, about 53 miles.
+There are two good ferry routes to get to Port Townsend, the Olympic Peninsula’s little Victorian port city.
+You can cross Elliott Bay on the Seattle-Bainbridge Island or Edmonds-Kingston routes.
+Both offer a similar cycling distance to Port Townsend, about 53 miles.

-Since my San Francisco friend is flying in, I’ll recommend the Bainbridge route, departing from downtown Seattle.
-You can take our Link light rail from the airport and get off only a few blocks from the ferry terminal.
+Since my San Francisco friend was flying in, I recommended the Bainbridge route, departing from downtown Seattle.
+You can take Link light rail from the airport and get off only a few blocks from the ferry terminal.
 (On the other route, you ride north out of Seattle to the suburb of Edmonds, about 15 miles from central Seattle, and then you have fewer miles on the far side of the ferry.)

-You could stay the night in Port Angeles, a quiet town with a great setting.
-The town faces the Strait of Juan de Fuca with its shipping traffic on the waves of the Salish Sea.
-But it backs up to the foothills of the Olympic Mountains, snowy peaks towering.
+You could stay the night in Port Angeles, a quiet town with a cozy waterfront setting.
+The town faces the Strait of Juan de Fuca with its shipping traffic on the waves of the Salish Sea, and it backs up to the foothills of the Olympic Mountains, snowy peaks towering.

 You also could take the late afternoon run of the Black Ball Ferry’s M.V.
 Coho to Victoria, and spend the night there.
 If you’re on a time budget, do that, because it will give you an evening in Victoria, a stately city on Vancouver Island’s southeast corner, with much to offer tourists.